 If you only prefer chopping with your machete, then a short blade can also be feasible.
-It will save more space in your survival kit, also lightweight.
+It will save more space in your survival kit, and also be lightweight.

 On average machetes are 18” long but this is not a fixed value they can be as short as 10” and as long as 28”.
 No doubt, small lighter weight machetes are easy to carry and long heavier machetes require more space in your bag pack.

-Long blades can clear large areas in less time while short blades can clear less area at a time.
+Long blades can clear large areas in less time while short blades can clear fewer areas at a time.

 The primary difference between different machetes is the blade material.
-Mostly three kinds of steels are widely used to make machetes blade:
+Mostly three kinds of steel are widely used to make machetes blade:

-The carbon steel is hard and can retain edge retention for a long.
-But not easy to resharpen and also rustable.
+Carbon steel is hard and can retain edge retention for a long time.
+But it’s not easy to resharpen and is also rustable.
 Proper oiling is needed to prevent rust.

 High carbon stainless steel